 The course of study in the Department of Pediatrics provides each student with a closely supervised learning experience in the care of infants and children, both sick and well.
 Primary emphasis is placed on the practical application of basic science knowledge to the solution of clinical problems.
-Students observe and participate in diagnostic and patient care activities concerned with premature and term newborn infants, growth and developmental processes, immunology, infectious diseases, hematology, pulmonology, adolescent medicine, developmental disabilities, endocrinology, allergy, cardiology, psychiatry, communicable diseases and problems of a nutritional or metabolic nature.
-There is emphasis on preventive as well as therapeutic medicine of infants as well as a broad overview PHARMACOLOGY AND of preventive pediatrics.
+Students observe and participate in diagnostic and patient care activities concerned with premature and term newborn infants. growth and developmental processes, immunology, infectious diseases, hematology, pulmonology, adolescent medicine, developmental disabilities. endocrinology, allergy, cardiology, psychiatry, communicable diseases and problems of a nutritional or metabolic nature.
+There is emphasis on preventive as well as therapeutic medicine.